 PGMs & recycling

-Secondary production or recycling plays an important role in lowering the environmental footprint of global PGM production.
+Secondary production or recycling plays an important role in lowering the environmental footprint of the global PGM production.
 With responsible stewardship, PGMs can be recycled over and over again with a minimum to zero loss, resulting in a continual reduction of the environmental load of each successive life cycle.
 However, without virgin mined platinum group metals, global supply would not meet demand for the multiple industries using PGMs such as automotive, medicine, chemical, and petroleum that reduce emissions or improve life and health.
 Hence, primary and secondary production are intertwined.

 Using state-of-the art recycling technologies, over 95% of the PGM content of spent automotive catalysts (and other PGM-containing materials) can be repeatedly recovered.

 The high value of PGMs drives the recycling of other metals present in PGM-containing products that might not otherwise be recovered.

-The PGM industry itself repeatedly recycles PGMs from their applications with recovery efficiencies of up to 95 per cent.
+The PGM industry itself repeatedly recycles PGMs from their applications with recovery efficiencies of up to 95%.
 It collaborates with other stakeholders to increase recycling rates.
 Targeting the weakest link in the recycling chain provides the best opportunity for improving the recycling rate of PGMs, which in turn can help reduce the overall environmental impact of the PGM supply.

 Depending on the application, most PGMs are recoverable through the product lifecycle, from production scrap through to end-of-life materials.

 - Open loop recycling: when the original purchaser of the metal does not retain control over the PGM, the metal is available to the market again once recovered.
 The main source of open-loop metal is automotive catalytic converters, which are widely recovered from scrapped vehicles and recycled to recover the contained platinum, palladium or rhodium contained.
 Some metal is also recovered from the jewellery and electronics markets.